hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 component blocks ``Kx``, ``Ky``, and ``Kz``.
 If ``--K-file-grid`` is omitted, the source grid is assumed to match ``-n`` exactly.
 If a source grid is supplied, the example samples the source field at cell centers onto the requested mesh.
-This is useful for experiments on a coarser mesh than the input data, and also for refinement studies that evaluate scalability across a sequence of mesh resolutions.
+This is useful for experiments on a coarser mesh than the input data, for refinement studies across a sequence of mesh resolutions, and for mesh-sequence scalability measurements.

 SPE10 model 2 permeability files use a ``60 x 220 x 85`` source grid with
 three component blocks.
 The helper script downloads and unpacks that dataset